The Benny Hill Show: Cast

-The main supporting cast included Henry McGee, Jon Jon Keefe, Ken Sedd, Nicholas Parsons, Bob Todd and Jackie Wright.
+The main supporting cast included Henry McGee, Jon Jon Keefe, Ken Sedd, Nicholas Parsons, Bob Todd, Cyril Cross and Jackie Wright.

-The regular sexpot-type women include Jenny Lee-Wright, Sue Bond, Bettina Le Beau, Lesley Goldie, Cherri Gilham and Diana Darvey.
+The regular sexpot-type women included Jenny Lee-Wright, Sue Bond, Moira Foot, Bettina Le Beau, Lesley Goldie, Cherri Gilham and Diana Darvey.
 In later years, the show included a dance troupe, the Hill's Angels, which was briefly preceded by the Love Machine.
-Regular Angels were Sue Upton and Louise English, whilst Jane Leeves also appeared as a Hill's Angel in a few episodes in the early 1980s; among those who appeared only once were Susan Clark and Sue McIntosh.
+Most regular among the Angels were Sue Upton and Louise English, whilst others like Corinne Russell and Jane Leeves also appeared in a few episodes in the early 1980s; among those who appeared only once were Susan Clark and Sue McIntosh.

 The female singing group The Ladybirds, featuring the bespectacled Maggie Stredder, were regulars on the show as background singers to Hill, and occasionally singing numbers on their own.

-Character actresses include Anna Dawson, Bella Emberg, Rita Webb, Helen Horton, and Patricia Hayes.
+Character actresses included Anna Dawson, Bella Emberg, Rita Webb, Helen Horton and Patricia Hayes.

 Guest stars

 Occasionally, Hill would briefly chat with his guests on stage.
-In the 1980s, as the climate of political correctness continued to grow, Eddington and Wilcox refused to allow the episodes in which they appeared to be shown on British television again.

 Musical guest stars

-Hill also gave the first major exposure to some non-UK-based musical groups, including Luis Alberto del Paraná and Los Paraguayos.
-With few exceptions, most of the musical numbers did not make it to the U.S. syndicated series.
+Hill also gave the first major exposure to some non-British-based musical groups, including Luis Alberto del Paraná and Los Paraguayos.
+With few exceptions, most of the musical numbers did not make it to the American syndicated series.